128technology/docs/docs/config_management_over_forwarding.md

 For each of the [management services](#management-services) configured, the SSR will automatically generate corresponding `service` and `service-route` configurations for forwarding the respective traffic.
 The generated configuration objects will all start with the prefix `_management_`.

 Each of the service and service-routes share one important attribute: they are created with the `generated` flag set to `true`.
 If you want to make any modifications to the generated services, you must first set `generated` to `false`, or else your configuration changes will be stripped upon the next time the configuration is committed.
-For more information on configuration work-flows involving the `generated` flag, refer to the [128T software documentation](config_basics.md#generated-configuration).
+For more information on configuration work-flows involving the `generated` flag, refer to the [SSR software documentation](config_basics.md#generated-configuration).

 :::note
 `management` interfaces cannot be used on device-interface types of `host` or `bridge`.